fluidblue/passdeposit/Readme.md

 You can use PassDeposit without installation at <https://www.passdeposit.com>

 Alternatively, you can download the latest version and use it on your own server.
-See Install.txt for more information.
+See Install.md for more information.

 ## Bugs